Terraform Provisioning Overview

 You can use Harness with Terraform in the following ways:

-• Ad hoc provisioning: provision any resources other than the target infrastructure for the deployment.
+- Ad hoc provisioning: Provision any resources other than the target infrastructure for the deployment.

-Terraform dynamic infrastructure provisioning summary
+Dynamic infrastructure provisioning summary

+Dynamic provisioning uses your Terraform scripts to provision the target deployment infrastructure for the current pipeline stage.
 Dynamic provisioning with Terraform is supported for most Harness integrations.
 The steps required for each integration are covered in their documentation.

 Limitations